Google social login users must belong to an organization that uses this login.

 Use refresh token

-Below you can see the identity provider settings form:
+Below is the identity provider settings form:

 Video guide#